Amery2010/TalkWithGemini/README.md

 ### `ACCESS_PASSWORD` (optional)

-Access password.
+Access password, needs to be used in conjunction with `NEXT_PUBLIC_ENABLE_PROTECT`, that is, NEXT_PUBLIC_ENABLE_PROTECT=1.

 ### `NEXT_PUBLIC_ENABLE_PROTECT` (optional)

-> Default: 1
+> Default: 0

-If you do not want users to use the server api, set this value to 1.
+If you don't want visitors to use your server API directly, set this value to 1.

 ### `HEAD_SCRIPTS` (optional)